-Evidence supports exercise training in people with heart failure as a means of reversing cardiac and skeletal muscle abnormalities, and improving functional status, quality of life and clinical outcomes.
+Evidence supports exercise training in people with heart failure as a means of reversing cardiac and skeletal muscle abnormalities and improving functional status, quality of life and clinical outcome.

 Supervised (transitioning to unsupervised or group) exercise alone or as part of a cardiac rehabilitation (CR) program that includes psychosocial or educational interventions.

 People with heart failure experience marked reductions in their exercise capacity.
 This has detrimental effects on daily living activities and health-related quality of life (HRQoL), as well as hospital admission rate and mortality.